Exploring Organizational Readiness and Ecosystem Coordination for Industrial XR: Discussion

 While our study provides in-depth insights into adoption mechanisms, it has a few limitations.
 Firstly, the sample is primarily European and weighted toward advanced adopters.
 Furthermore, while we have some sectoral variation (automotive vs. healthcare in maturity), not all the sectors are well-represented.

 Considering our limitations, future research is needed.
 Future studies should focus on \textbf{(i)} the quantitative validation of the great inversion with longitudinal, multi-site, quantitative studies measuring organizational versus technological constraints and their relative impact on adoption success over time.
-In addition, focused research is also needed on \textbf{(ii)} the comparative case studies of pilot escape by identifying specific governance structures, change management interventions, and ecosystem coordination mechanisms that enable organizations to transition from pilot to sustained deployment.
-Furthermore, \textbf{(iii)} occupational XR design research with controlled studies on first-impression design (safe spaces, onboarding formats, inclusive accessibility) and their long-term effects on employee adoption, complementing traditional ergonomics and cybersickness research, is also needed.
-Lastly, \textbf{(iv)} comparative research across industries (e.g., healthcare, manufacturing, energy, construction), identifying how regulatory environments, safety cultures, and occupational structures shape XR governance and adoption, is also essential.
+Additionally, research is needed on \textbf{(ii)} the comparative case studies of pilot escape by identifying specific governance structures, change management interventions, and ecosystem coordination mechanisms that enable organizations to transition from pilot to sustained deployment.
+Furthermore, \textbf{(iii)} occupational XR design research with controlled studies on first-impression design (safe spaces, onboarding formats, inclusive accessibility) and their long-term effects on employee adoption, complementing traditional ergonomics and cybersickness research, is needed.
+Lastly, \textbf{(iv)} cross-industry comparative research (e.g., healthcare, manufacturing, energy, construction), identifying how regulatory environments, safety cultures, and occupational structures shape XR governance and adoption, is also essential.